BillJr99/Ursinus-CS377-Fall2021/_pages/Activities/activity-rdsaggregating.md

   goals:
     - To explain the use of primary and foreign keys in database systems
     - To aggregate records across multiple tables with referential keys
+    - To express basic queries in the programmatic language SQL (Structured Query Language)

   models:
     - model: |